TAX DEED APPLICATION PROCESS

 tax certificate may apply for a tax deed.

-Prior to applying for tax deed foreclosure it is advisable to check for any existing liens on the property.
+Prior to applying for tax deed it is advisable to check for any existing liens on the property.

 F.S.197.552 provides that unsatisfied governmental liens shall survive the issuance of a tax deed.